Lesson Plan: The Biomass Balancing Act

 4. Display the students’ definitions and concept maps/visuals in the classroom as a reference.

-6. Present the IEA website and work through all or part of the guided tour and set groups off to work independently to complete their section of the Student Handout.
+6. Present the website and discuss the subtopics.
+Set groups off to work independently to complete their sections of the Student Handout.

 7. Bring groups back to a whole class setting to share findings and create a summary document or fact sheet for biomass and bioenergy.